 - 100 sit-ups (5 minutes)

 - Yoga/Stretch (10 minutes)

 - Drink 2 glasses of water with fresh lemon (5 minutes)

 - Go outside and bless the day (2 minutes)

-There are two sides to all of us—the creator and the manager.
-The creator is responsible for bringing innovations, inventions, code, words, articles, photos, videos, or fill-in-the-blank into the world.
-I define creativity as something we bring into reality to celebrate our uniqueness and to share with others.
-Creativity is the lifeblood of living and we are all creators.
+There are two sides to us—the creator and the manager.
+The creator brings innovations, inventions, code, words, articles, photos, videos, or fill-in-the-blank into the world.
+I define creativity as something we bring into reality to celebrate our uniqueness and share with others.
+Creativity is the lifeblood of living, and we are all creators.
 Protecting the creative juices is vital to the process of creativity.
 Thus, the morning is set aside for creating because that is the best time for me.
 It might be different for you.
-When is your focus and energy the highest?
+When are your focus and energy the highest?
 When you figure it out, protect that time diligently.
 The following is how I celebrate my create window:

 - Plan 2 creative tasks and do those before anything else

 - Check surf forecast and plan surf slot (most important task)